+Because 1 in 4 pregnancies ends naturally, and you have a right to know if you’re likely to miscarry.
 Once you have taken a pregnancy test and the results are positive, before making any decisions regarding your pregnancy, your next step is to get an ultrasound.
-An ultrasound is a painless, safe procedure that uses sound waves to locate a fetal heartbeat, determines how far along you are, the location of your pregnancy.
+An ultrasound is a painless, safe procedure that uses sound waves to determine how far along you are and the location of your pregnancy.
 All of this information is gathered to ensure that your body is healthy and functioning properly.
+As a medical center serving the San Diego area, we offer this service at no cost, with no further obligation whatsoever.
+All services are provided in a strictly confidential, safe, and compassionate environment.
+You can schedule a no-cost appointment here to help determine if you are likely to miscarry.

 An ultrasound can determine whether your pregnancy is located in the uterus.
 Pregnancies that develop outside the uterus, typically in the fallopian tubes, are called ectopic pregnancies and can become life-threatening if not addressed by a medical professional.
 Your fallopian tubes are not large enough to house a growing embryo, thus causing harm to your reproductive organs.
 Some common symptoms of an ectopic pregnancy include: